Olagold-hackxx/ClimateWavers2/README.md

 ## Deployment

 The application is deployed on OpenShift, a robust container orchestration platform, ensuring scalability and reliability.
-The application was exported 3 days before deadline to ensure it runs throught judging period.
+The application was exported and redeployed 3 days before deadline to ensure it runs throughout judging period.
+**Application sandbox details**:
+Username: climatewavers
+Email: Climatewaver@gmail.com
+Password: Climatewaver2023

 **Deployment Configurations:**
 - Configuration files are available in the `k8s/` directory of the microservices branches and repositories.